Laie Hawaii Temple Family Hisory Miracles

 Temple excursions began with a group of Maori Saints in New Zealand just six months after the dedication of the La'ie Temple.
 Though 5,000 miles (8,045 km) away from Hawaii, these Saints rejoiced at the news of the dedication.

-Waimate and Heeni Anaru yearned to be part of the first group to travel to the temple.
-Yet the task seemed impossible because of the family’s poverty and the required cost of 1,200 New Zealand pounds for the trip—a hefty sum.
-They would need a miracle.
+Waimate and Heeni Anaru desired to be part of the first group to travel to the Hawaii temple.
+Yet the task seemed impossible because of the family’s poverty and the required cost of 1,200 New Zealand pounds for the trip—a large sum of money.
+This couple was in need of a miracle to make it to the temple.

 For years, the Anaru family followed the prophet’s counsel and gathered their genealogical records.
-Those records then sat in stacks while the Anarus waited for a miracle to occur.
+Those records then sat in stacks while the Anarus waited for a miracle to occur, when they could obtain the money needed to make the long trip.
 Their son, Wiwini, knew of his parents’ faith: “Mother never ever despaired that she would [not] someday kneel with Father at a temple altar.”

 A miracle did occur.
 Waimate received a contract from the New Zealand government for a large land-development project.
 His income from this project provided sufficient cash paid in advance to cover the cost of the trip to Hawaii.
 Waimate and Heeni overcame their fear of ocean travel and journeyed to Hawaii with a group of 14 Saints in May 1920.
 They received their endowments and were sealed.
-The impossible had happened, with the help of a loving Father in Heaven.
+The impossible had been made possible with faith in the Lord and the help of a loving Father in Heaven, the way was opened.

 Genealogy Work Laie Hawaii Temple